elventear/quartz-scheduler/readme.txt

   http://jira.opensymphony.com/browse/QUARTZ

-HOW TO BUILD / RUN QUARTZ
+HOW TO BUILD QUARTZ
 ==============================================================================
-The current build process assumes you already have ANT version 1.6.3 or later installed.
-If you don't, download from the Apache website (http://ant.apache.org) and follow installation instructions.
-You can confirm the version of ANT you have installed by typing: ant -version
+Quartz is built using the Maven project management tool.
+If you don't already have Maven installed, download from the Apache website (http://maven.apache.org) and follow installation instructions.
+You can confirm the version of Maven you have installed by typing: mvn --version

-To build:

-1) If you are checking the project directly out of SVN, you will also need to checkout the "opensymphony" project in a parallel directory in order to get the common ANT build file: osbuild.xml

-2) There should be a build.xml file located in the Quartz project root directory.

-3) If you have it setup right, you should be able to type: ant It will search for build.xml in the current directory.

-4) Available targets can be seen by typing: ant -projecthelp

-5) To use the default build target, just type "ant" on the command line while sitting in the main 'quartz' directory.
+To build simply execute "mvn install" from the top level Quartz project directory.
+This command will build the Quartz JAR files and install them into your local repository.
+Along the way it will also execute all of the Quartz unit and integration tests.
+You can disable tests by passing -Dmaven.test.skip=true on the mvn command-line.

+By default, only the main "quartz" module and the "quartz-jboss" module JARs are built.
+The quartz-oracle and quartz-weblogic depend on properietary Oracle and WebLogic JARs that are not available in any public Maven repositories, and therefore these modules have been excluded from the default build.
+To build these modules you will need to obtain the following JAR files and install them into your local Maven repository:

+    com.oracle:ojdbc5:jar:11.2.0
+    com.bea.core:datasource:jar:1.6.0

+Once you have these artifacts installed into your local repository you can enable the quartz-oracle and quartz-weblogic modules by activating the Maven profiles "oracle" and "weblogic" with the -P mvn command-line option.
+For example:

+    mvn -Pweblogic install

+Note that the quartz-weblogic module depends on the quartz-oracle module, and therefore the weblogic Maven profile implies the oracle profile.